Table of Contents

 Conflicts in Windows Key and Command ⌘ Key in shortcut keys

-To type Copy shortcuts in macOS of customer, for example, if agent presses Win ⊞ + C to simulate the remote ⌘ + C of macOS of customer, agent local Windows itself will trigger to prompt the undesirable Windows Start menu.
+To type Copy shortcuts in macOS of client, for example, if agent presses Win ⊞ + C to simulate the remote ⌘ + C of macOS of client, agent local Windows itself will trigger to prompt the undesirable Windows Start menu.
 In order to avoid typing Windows Win ⊞ key from having such side effects, the shortcuts typed in agent will be re-mapped to macOS shortcuts in the table above.

 In other word, agent still types Ctrl + C key for copy shortcuts.
-2ConnectMe will remap it to ⌘ + C shortcuts of remote customer macOS.
+2ConnectMe will remap it to ⌘ + C shortcuts of remote client macOS.
 In fact, it is what the shortcut keys re-mappings table illustrated above.

 Soft-keyboard on agent service staff console